davrec72/clang-meta/README.md

 ```
 I prefer the latter for some of the same reasons as above: with the metaparsing solution, there is
 1) no parallel code to maintain a la `make_constexpr` -- new parse-able keywords etc. are automatically supported; and
-2) Implementers needn't answer to complaints about what is or is not "injectible"; i.e. what other functions they must supply to keep users happy.
+2) Implementers needn't answer to complaints about what is or is not "injectible", or what properties of a reflection are modifiable before injection.

-Not to mention that it is dirt-simple to understand, and there seem to be problems that ONLY metaparsing can solve; see how I use it to implement constexpr containers, for example.
+Not to mention metaparsing is dirt-simple to understand, and there seem to be problems that ONLY metaparsing can solve; see how I use it to implement constexpr containers, for example.

 I suggest you see other metaprogramming examples of Mr. Sutton's at https://gitlab.com/lock3/clang/wikis/Metaprogramming-Introductory-Tutorial, and think how you might do them with metaparsing.
 I believe it gets just too complex once he gets into `__fragment`s -- such things would be more straightforward with metaparsing -- but I leave it for others to judge.
 Also consider how the metaparsing examples you see in this repository might be done with his injection capabilities.